 Exit surveys are an effective way to improve a company losing employees.
-And, since this is the inevitable percentage of employees leaving the company sooner or later, it is important not to miss the chance to capitalize on this.
+And, since an inevitable percentage of employees will leave the company sooner or later, it is essential not to miss the chance to capitalize on this.
 Who needs exit surveys?
 All companies, without exception!
-It should be noted that interviews are best conducted only with workers whose departure is lamentable – that is, with those who are valuable as a specialist and conscientiously performed their work.
+It should be noted that exit interviews are best conducted only with employees whose departure is lamentable – that is, with those who are valuable as specialists and conscientiously performed their work.
 Why?
 You do not need the opinion of personnel who are negligent in performing duties – their impression of the work will be biased.

-Exit surveys – a personal or electronic interview with an employee who has applied for resignation.
-With the help of such surveys, you can collect information, get to the root of the problems and understand what motives encourage subordinates to leave.
-As a result, you can eliminate shortcomings, polish the quality of corporate ethics, change the team’s general mood, and create a favorable “climate” for career advancement.
-In addition, employees themselves find it practical and important to conduct these types of conversations or online surveys – according to to the Quantum Workplace website, 93% of employees tend to do this.
+An exit survey is a personal or electronic interview with an employee who has applied for resignation.
+In short, it is a list of questions a resigning person needs to reply to.
+With the help of exit surveys, you can collect information, get to the root of the problems and understand what forces employees to leave.
+As a result, you can eliminate shortcomings, polish the quality of corporate ethics, change the team’s general mood, and create a friendly “climate” for career advancement.
+In addition, employees also find it practical and vital to conduct these types of exit conversations or online surveys – according to the Quantum Workplace website, 93% of employees tend to do this.

-Conducting exit polls can reveal a lot.
+Conducting exit interviews can reveal a lot.
 Here are seven reasons to add this type of survey to your checklist:

-- Those who leave the company are more willing and more open about the pros and cons.
+- Employees who leave the company are more willing and more open about the pros and cons.

-- The real reason for leaving may turn out to be very different from your assumptions.
+- The real reason for an employee resignation may appear very different from your assumptions.